How to Grow Great Cucumbers in Alberta

 Trellising Cucumbers

-Cucumber vines can easily grow to 2.5 m (8 feet) or longer.
-Support them on trellises or tomato cages by gently winding them up and around the support.
-Use velcro tape near leaf nodes to gently attach them to prevent the stems from folding over or kinking.
+I like to attach stems to trellises near leaf nodes with Velcro tape to prevent the stems from folding over or kinking.
 Give a little space between the vine and the trellis for the vine to expand as it grows.

-Cucumbers are refreshing and revitalizing on a hot summer day, and cucumber plants love hot summer days.
-They are definitely worth the effort of growing in your own warm, sunny garden space.
-There’s nothing like a fresh juicy cucumber right off the vine!
+They are definitely worth the effort of growing in your own warm, sunny garden space because there’s nothing like a fresh juicy cucumber right off the vine!

 © Sharon Wallish Murphy, Gardening with Sharon